M. A. Chidambaram Stadium

 M. A. Chidambaram Stadium, commonly known as the Chepauk Stadium, is a cricket stadium in Chepauk, Chennai.
-It is named after former BCCI president M. A. Chidambaram, and is operated by the Tamil Nadu Cricket Association.
-It was established in 1916 and is the second oldest international cricket stadium in the country that is still in use after the Eden Gardens.
+It is named after M. A. Chidambaram, a former president of the Board of Control for Cricket in India, and managed by the Tamil Nadu Cricket Association (TNCA).
+It was established in 1916 and is the second oldest international cricket stadium in the country after Eden Gardens, which is still being used to host Test cricket.

-It hosts matches of the Indian cricket team and the Indian women's cricket team apart from conducting matches during major international cricketing events.
+The stadium hosts matches of the Indian cricket team and the Indian women's cricket team apart from conducting matches during major international cricketing events organised by the International Cricket Council.
 It serves as the home ground of the Tamil Nadu cricket team and Tamil Nadu women's cricket team for domestic matches.
 The Indian Premier League (IPL) team Chennai Super Kings plays its home matches at the stadium and the venue hosted the finals of the IPL in 2011, 2012, and 2024.
-It is also used as a venue for the Tamil Nadu Premier League.
+It is also used as a venue for the Tamil Nadu Premier League, a Twenty20 tournament organised by the TNCA.

-Chepauk hosted its first cricket test match in February 1934 during England's tour of India.
+Chepauk hosted its first cricket match in February 1934, when India played a Test match against England during the latter's tour of India.
 It subsequently hosted the first match of the inaugural Ranji Trophy in November of the same year.
-The India cricket team recorded its first test victory in 1952 against England at the venue.
-The venue was also the host of the second-ever tied test match in the history of the game during Australia's tour in 1986.
+The Indian cricket team recorded its first ever Test victory at the venue in a match against England in 1952.
+The venue was also the host of the second-ever tied Test in the history of the game during Australia's tour of India in 1986.

-The Indian women's team played their second-ever women's test in November 1976 against the West Indies at Chepauk.
-The stadium hosted its first One-Day International match between India and Australia during the 1987 Cricket World Cup.
-It subsequently served as one of the venues when India hosted the World Cup in 1996, 2011, 2023, and the 1997 Women's Cricket World Cup.
-As of October 2024, the ground has hosted more than 80 international cricket matches.
+The Indian women's team played its second-ever Test match against the West Indies in November 1976 at Chepauk.
+The stadium hosted its first One Day International during the 1987 Cricket World Cup match between India and Australia.
+It subsequently served as one of the venues when India hosted the Cricket World Cup in 1996, 2011, 2023, as well as the 1997 Women's Cricket World Cup, and the 2026 Men's T20 World Cup.
+As of December 2025, the ground has hosted more than 85 international cricket matches.

 History

 Early years

 In 1846, a cricket ground designed by Henry Irwin was established by Alexander Arbuthnot in the Chepauk palace grounds.
 In 1859, the Madras Presidency acquired the Chepauk palace from the Nawab of Carnatic.
 In 1865, a new pavilion was constructed and it became the home of the Madras Cricket Club (MCC).
-The original Chisholm pavilion located in the southwestern corner of the ground was badly damaged in a cyclone in 1889, and a new pavilion was constructed to replace the same in 1892.
-The new Irwin pavilion was built in Anglo-Indian architecture.
-The venue hosted a match between the touring Europeans versus the Indians Presidency in 1908.
-The stadium was formally established in 1916 when the presidency matches were planned as an annual event.
+The original Chisholm pavilion located in the southwestern corner of the ground was badly damaged in a cyclone in 1889, and a new pavilion was constructed to replace it in 1892.
+The new Irwin pavilion was built using Anglo-Indian architecture.
+The venue hosted a match between the touring Europeans and the Indian Presidency team in 1908.
+The stadium was formally established in 1916 when the Presidency matches were planned as an annual event.